dzylikecode/VSCodeExt-docsify-Preview/README.md

 ### 0.1.0

-feature: add input box if configuration is not correct
+feature: add input box if the configuration is not correct

 ### 0.0.1